-Olympus E-410 versus Panasonic GX7
+Olympus E-410 vs Panasonic GX7

 The Olympus E-410 and the Panasonic Lumix DMC-GX7 are two digital cameras that were revealed to the public, respectively, in March 2007 and August 2013.
 The E-410 is a DSLR, while the GX7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 10 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 10 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Olympus E-410 vs Panasonic GX7